What is Obstetric Fistula?

 How is Obstetric Fistula Prevented?

-Hamlin Midwives graduate from the College after a four-year BSc in Midwifery degree and are deployed to remote areas to provide timely and quality maternal healthcare to local women.
+Hamlin Midwives graduate after a four-year BSc in Midwifery and are deployed to remote areas to provide timely and quality maternal healthcare.
+Over 50% of Ethiopian women still give birth at home without medical assistance, making timely access to care critical in preventing obstetric fistulas.

 Click here to read more about Hamlin Fistula Ethiopia’s Prevention Program.